vakila/automerge.github.io/docs/tutorial/save-and-load.md

 ---
 # Save and Load

-One of the more important things people expect in an app is that if they refresh the browser tab, their todo list won't disappear.
+One of the most important things people expect in an app is that if they refresh the browser tab, their todo list won't disappear.
 To do this, we must serialize the Automerge document into a format that can be saved on disk.
 You could use anything, from localStorage to MongoDB to the filesystem to store these Automerge binaries.

 In this example, we will use [localforage](https://localforage.github.io/localForage/), a cross-browser polyfill that makes it easy to store binary arrays in the browser.